 This step appears twice in the Event Wizard, but behaves similarly in both cases.
 For some events, like Districts, there are no awards on the first day (in which case the first Award Assignments step is simply not used).

-[Red] In order for an award to be visible on the web through the FIRST website, it must be marked as "Post" using the checkbox in that award's row.
+[Red] In order for an award to be visible on the web through the FIRST website, it must be marked as "Public" using the checkbox in that award's row.

 [Green] Indicates whether or not stealth mode is on, see below for more information.